bigjoestretch/public/Intune/Compliance/Zscaler/README.md

 # Microsoft Intune - Custom Compliance - Zscaler Client

 This Intune custom compliance policy is used to check the status of the Zsclaer Client Connector on a Windows machine.
-It attempts to detect whether the Zscaler Client Connector is running on the machine.
+It attempts to checks whether your Internet connection runs through the ZScaler Internet Service.
 Based on the results, it wil mark the Windows machine compliant or not.

 ## Intune Configuration Policy